-- If you have any questions or concerns about the academic misconduct policies and procedures for engineering students at UBC, please contact email@example.com
+- If you are a BASc student and have any questions or concerns about the academic misconduct policies and procedures at UBC, please contact firstname.lastname@example.org

 The Faculty of Applied Science follows the non-academic misconduct guidelines set out in the UBC Academic Calendar.

 - All incidents of suspected non-academic misconduct will be reported to Campus Security, who will then bring the matter to the attention of the Student Conduct Manager

 - The Student Conduct Manager will consider the allegations and determine the means of investigation